Tips to Live By

 4 Ways to Stay Healthy This Holiday Season

-Nov.
-5, 2019 - Katie McCallum
+Dec.
+8, 2023 - Katie McCallum

 Staying healthy during the holiday season is tough.
-Really tough.

-A lot of us travel more than usual, making it easier to get sick and harder to keep up with our exercise routines.
+We often travel more than usual, making it easier to get sick and harder to keep up with our exercise routines.

 And then there’s all that delicious food.
-Holiday meals that span hours, leftover sweets in the break room, holiday party after holiday party — the holiday season gives us plenty of chances to cheat on our diet.
+Holiday meals that span hours, leftover sweets in the break room, holiday party after holiday party — the season gives us plenty of chances to cheat on our diet.

 2. Find creative ways to work in your workout